layilin/SP23-33852/_texts/sc-page099.md

 - Than steel more durable, contemns the rain,
 - And sun's intensest beam; the worm, that pest
 - Of mariners, which winds its fatal way
-- Through heart of British oak, reluctant leaves [235]
+- Through heart of British oak,[^f99n4] reluctant leaves [235]
-- The closer calaba.[^f99n4]—By transverse beams
+- The closer calaba.—By transverse beams
 - Secure the whole; and in the pillar'd frame,
 - Sink, artist, the vast bridge-tree's[^f99n5] mortis'd[^f99n6] form
 - Of ponderous hiccory; hiccory time defies: